HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 * The BSA **SHALL** package the healthcare survey report following the constraints identified in [Healthcare Survey Reporting Bundle](StructureDefinition-hcs-reporting-bundle.html).

-* The BSA **SHALL** submit the message containing the healthcare survey report to the endpoint identified in the MedMorph Health Care Surveys Reporting Knowledge Artifact unless overridden by the healthcare organization.
+* The BSA **SHALL** submit the message containing the healthcare survey report to the endpoint identified in the Health Care Surveys Knowledge Artifact unless overridden by the healthcare organization.

 ###### Use of Non-FHIR based approaches to submit the Health Care Surveys Report